About

 - Made with respect and fair compensation for everyone working at the ranch, in the slaughterhouse and in the kitchen.

-- Made by a crafter that is an upstanding member of the good food community, committed to equity, inclusion, and justice in all levels of their business.
+- Made by a crafter that is an upstanding member of the Good Food community, committed to equity and inclusion in all levels of their business, as exemplified through integrating these practices:

 Made with meat from animals raised: